 Employee motivation is the foundation for positive business outcomes, like increased team productivity and stronger employee engagement levels.
-However, in a new remote world, many companies find it challenging to boost and maintain employee morale.
+However, in a new remote world, many companies find it challenging to boost and maintain employee morale and motiviation.

 The gold standard for employee motivation has long been bringing everyone together in an office environment where they can feed off each other’s energy.
-However, in our world where almost everyone now works remotely, that paradigm has drastically shifted and companies are searching for new employee motivation ideas for their distributed teams.
+However, in our world where almost everyone now works remotely, that paradigm has drastically shifted and companies are searching for new employee motivation programs, strategies, and platforms for their distributed teams.

 Distributed employees can feel isolated from the rest of the company, and even their own team in some circumstances.
 There’s an inherent lack of cross-departmental visibility in a remote work setting that can make employees feel as if they exist in a silo.
 No one sees you burning the midnight oil, or balancing work between your other personal and family responsibilities (to anyone remote homeschooling, major props).
 This means that recognition for great work has to be more intentionally executed, by front-line managers and from the leadership team.